 Are antidepressants addictive?

-Tricyclic antidepressants are not tranquillisers, and are not thought to be addictive.
+Tricyclic antidepressants are not tranquillisers and are not thought to be addictive.
 Most people can stop tricyclic antidepressants without any problem.
 At the end of a course of treatment it is usual to reduce the dose gradually over about four weeks before finally stopping.
 This is because some people develop withdrawal symptoms if an antidepressant is stopped abruptly.
-If you have withdrawal symptoms it does not mean that you are addicted to the the medicine, as other features of addiction such as cravings for the medicine do not occur.
+If you have withdrawal symptoms it does not mean that you are addicted to the medicine, as other features of addiction, such as cravings for the medicine, do not occur.

 Withdrawal symptoms that may occur include: